Roaa94/flutter-world-of-shaders/examples/interactive_gallery/README.md

 ## How it's done 👩🏻‍💻

 There are a few elements involved in this UI.
 * The shader applying the distortion to the grid.
-Which involves `glsl` code and `Flutter`'s `FragmentShader` API implementation
+Which involves `glsl` code and `Flutter`'s `FragmentProgram` API implementation
 * An interactive grid that you can pan freely through in all directions, with snapping.
 * A `Hero` animation that navigate to a page with another interavtive grid.